Updated June 28, 2021

-MLS CAREER: Three-year MLS veteran has professional starts at right back, left back, center back, and right midfield…Selected by the New England Revolution in the first round (eighth overall) of the 2018 MLS SuperDraft…Became the first Western Michigan player ever selected in the MLS SuperDraft…Career regular season totals include 59 appearances, 51 starts, three goals, and five assists across 4,577 minutes played…Also owns one postseason start…Made career-high 30 starts and scored two goals with two assists in second professional season…Made 24 appearances, starting 16, as a rookie in 2018.
+MLS CAREER: Outside back is currently in fourth MLS season, all with New England…Selected by the New England Revolution in the first round (eighth overall) of the 2018 MLS SuperDraft…Became the first Western Michigan player ever selected in the MLS SuperDraft…Career regular season totals include 87 appearances, 74 starts, four goals, and six assists across 6,689 minutes played…Also owns three postseason appearances, including one start…In 2021, has appeared in all 11 games, including 10 starts, with one goal and one assist…Made 22 appearances, including 18 starts, in 2020…Made career-high 30 starts and scored two goals with two assists in second professional season in 2019…Made 24 appearances, starting 16, as a rookie in 2018.

 COLLEGE CAREER (WESTERN MICHIGAN):* Played four seasons at Western Michigan and became the first MLS SuperDraft selection in school history…Helped lead WMU to its first MAC regular season championship, NCAA Tournament win, and national top-five ranking…Recorded 22 career goals and 19 assists in 67 appearances from 2014-17…Named a team captain during senior season and was named a Hermann Trophy semifinalist after pacing the MAC with 12 goals and 31 points…Earned first-team All-American nods from United Soccer Coaches and College Soccer News as a senior…Recognized as the Division I National Scholar Player of the Year in 2017…Led WMU in points as a junior after scoring eight goals with five assists…Earned All-Mid-American Conference Second Team honors as a sophomore…Played in eight games as a freshman in 2014.